Massage Therapy School

 Just because you think you know what you type of massage you want to specialize in now doesn't mean that you won't change your mind.
 When I first started attending massage school, I wanted to specialize in prenatal and infant massage.
 I thought that would be a perfect combination and was even considering getting training to become a doula.
 When I entered school I was introduced to neuromuscular therapy and CranioSacral therapy and I decided I wanted to study them.

-Now that you know the requirements for your state and the type of massage you want to focus on you can go to this site to find a massage therapy school near you.
 When you find a school search for information about them online or even ask massage therapists in your area what they think of the school.

-When you go for an interview with the school's admissions officer make sure you find out if they school offers finacial aid if you need it.
+When you go for an interview with the school's admissions officer make sure you find out if the school offers financial aid if you need it.
 Find out if they have a job placement program.
 Also find out what kind of assistance they give for taking state licensing exams.
 Before you enroll it's good to sit in on a class to see what you think of the quality of instruction.
 Most schools will let you do that.
 If the school won't you might want to consider attending another school.

 |